 Layering System for Hands

-Let’s break it down into the same standard categories that most hikers use when it comes to their clothing system: Base, Insulation and Outer Layers.
+Ok.
+Let’s break this hand layering business down into the same standard categories that most hikers use when it comes to their general clothing system: Base, Insulation, and Outer Layers.

-In recent times, I’ve used Merino liners from Montbell, but other companies such as Smartwool, Icebreaker and Ibex make similar products.
-If you’re looking to save some cash, you can buy slightly heavier wool versions (1.5 oz a pair; Pmags.com recommended no less!) at Army Surplus stores for less than half the price of name brands.
+In recent times, I’ve used Merino liners from Montbell, but other companies such as Smartwool, Icebreaker, and Ibex make similar products.
+If you’re looking to save some cash, you can buy slightly heavier wool versions (1.5 oz a pair; Pmags.com recommended) at Army Surplus stores for less than half the price of name brands.

-Wool, fleece or down mittens are a good choice as your insulating layer in cooler temps.
+Wool, fleece, or down mittens are a good choice as your insulating layer in cold temps.
+Mittens tend to be warmer than gloves as your fingers generate more heat when bundled together.
 If it turns out to be chillier than expected, you can always add your sleeping socks as an extra layer.

-Depending on the conditions, over the last few years I have swapped and changed between Smartwool Cozy Mittens (weight: 2.3 oz) and the Outdoor Research PI 400 Sensor Mittens (weight: 2.9 oz – used in colder temps) for my insulating layer.
+Depending on the conditions, over the last few years, I have swapped and changed between Smartwool Cozy Mittens (weight: 2.3 oz) and the Outdoor Research PL 400 Sensor Mittens (weight: 2.9 oz – used in colder temps) for my insulating layer.

-I generally use MLD eVent rain mittens, which are lightweight (1.4 oz), quick drying and provide reasonable wind and rain protection (Note: As with all breathable “waterproof” garments, they will wet out with extended exposure to inclement conditions).
+I generally use MLD eVent rain mittens, which are lightweight (1.2 oz), quick-drying, and provide reasonable wind and rain protection (Note: As with all breathable “waterproof” garments, they will wet out with extended exposure to inclement conditions).
 Since 2008, I have carried these mittens on virtually all of my backcountry trips, irrespective of the season.